avil13/a2-notifications/README.md

 You also can add time to show message in second parameter(ms).

-If your send not number in their, then auto close whill be turned off for this message.
+If your send not number in him, then auto close whill be turned off for this message.